yerden/go-snf/README.md

 Please note that your project executable would be linked to `libsnf` dynamically.
 Therefore, in order to run it you should specify the location of the library with `LD_LIBRARY_PATH` environment variable or `ldconfig` subsystem. `libsnf` default path in SNFv3 installation is `/opt/snf/lib`.

 ### Caveats
-CI build currently does only static code checks.
-No build is performed due to third-party proprietary library dependency.
-Locally, you can run some unit tests supplied in this package.

 The package is under development so API may experience some changes.
 Any contributions from Myricom NICs users are welcome.